sana0830/Indicator-Based_Bayesian_Sparse_Group_Selection_for_Ordinal_Probit_Regression_Models/simulation_data/README.md

 - `tuning/vary_a_fixed_b10/`: Results obtained by varying `a` while fixing `b = 10`.
 - `tuning/vary_b_fixed_a1/`: Results obtained by varying `b` while fixing `a = 1`.
-- `fixed_parameter/`: Results obtained after selecting a fixed hyperparameter setting.
+- `fixed_parameter/`: Results obtained after fixing the selected hyperparameter setting.

 For `vary_a_fixed_b10/`, only `background_1/` is included, and it is divided into three parameter versions.